- General

 SetUp Touch Display Button: #

-If you are using Zoapi Hub with a touch screen/interactive display, then you need to configure the touch display for the first time.
-This button opens the windows touch screen configuration utility and the touch screen display can be configured by following the on-screen instructions.
+If you are using Zoapi Hub with a touchscreen or interactive display, the touch input must be configured during initial setup.
+This button opens the Windows touchscreen configuration utility, where you can identify and calibrate the correct display by following the on-screen instructions.

 Power Options #